Kevin Pullein predictions: free football betting tips from the Soccer Boffin

 Kevin Pullein's best bet

-For a couple of months Coventry have done badly in corners handicap markets and Sunderland have done well.
-But over a short period of time there can be a lot of randomness in football statistics, especially those for the incidentals of games.

-And it is possible that on Saturday there is value for money in backing Coventry to take most corners in their televised Championship game against Sunderland.

-Back Coventry 0 Asian handicap corners with bet365 at decimal odds of 1.925, equivalent to the fractional price of 37-40.
-If Coventry take most corners the bet will win, if both teams take the same number stakes will be returned, and if Sunderland take most corners the bet will lose.
+Back Preston to receive most cards in their Championship game at Watford.
+Bet365 quote decimal odds of 1.7, equivalent to the fractional price of 7-10, about Preston 0 Asian handicap cards.

+Each yellow will count as one card and each red as two.
+If Preston’s total is highest the bet will win, if both totals are the same stakes will be returned, and if Watford’s total is highest the bet will lose.
-Coventry in other home games have taken most corners only as often as they have taken fewest corners.
-Overall, home and away, they have performed poorly for their backers in corners handicap markets all season.
-For them this has been going on for more than a couple of months

-Still, over an extended length of time, there is nearly always a relationship between corners for and against and goals scored and conceded.
-If the relationship gets broken in the short term it tends to be restored in the long run.

-Mark Robins has managed Coventry for almost six years.
-Over the whole of that period, during which they have played in three divisions, the number of corners taken and defended has been in line with the number of goals scored and conceded.
-There were times when they moved out of sync, one way or the other, but so far they have always come back together again.
+Most cards are shown for an attempt to stop an opposition attack that goes wrong.
+So how many cards a team receive is related to how much defending they have to do.
+A proxy for that is how many goals they concede compared to how many they score.
+The less likely a team are to score most goals in a match the more likely they are to receive most cards, and vice versa.

-Coventry are 11th in the Championship and Sunderland eighth.
-Coventry have 45 points, four fewer than Sunderland but with a game in hand.
-With home-field advantage, Coventry are regarded in result-related markets as more likely to score most goals.
-Odds imply a 42 per cent chance of a Coventry win, a 29 per cent chance of a draw and a 29 per cent chance of a Sunderland win.
+Playing away in the Championship most teams are underdogs in result-related markets, as Preston are for today’s visit to Watford.
+After 34 games Watford have 50 points and Preston 46.
+So Watford are a bit higher in the table and have home advantage.
+Odds imply a 52 per cent chance of a Watford win, a 27 per cent chance of a draw and a 21 per cent chance of a Preston win.
+To me, those percentages seem right.

-In Championship games with similar result expectations fair odds about the home team 0 Asian handicap corners would normally be shorter than 1.925.
-It is possible they would be on Saturday, despite the recent corner stats of Coventry and Sunderland.
+In Championship games with similar result expectations fair decimal odds about the away team 0 Asian handicap cards should normally be shorter than 1.7.
+And it is possible that they should be today at Vicarage Road.
+There does not seem to be anything particularly unusual about the cards records this season of Watford or Preston, either venue-specific or in total.

+In any market in any match any outcome is possible, but the chance of Preston receiving most cards at Watford may be better than bet365’s odds anticipate.

 Thought for the week